 - Make sure your teenager knows that you are there for them and willing to listen if they need to talk.

-- If your teenager is female, talk with them about the dangers of dating guys much older then them.
+- If your teenager is female, talk with them about the dangers of dating guys much older than them.

-- Discuss the idea that dating is more about developing a growing friendship than getting sexually involved.
+- Discuss the idea that dating is about developing a growing friendship--NOT about getting sexually involved.